SAN DIEGO – There are so many strong public golf courses in greater San Diego, it would take a herculean effort to try to play them all.

 Gary Player carved the 27-hole Steele Canyon Golf Club facility from a rugged canyon setting.
 The fourth hole on the Ranch nine, nicknamed Parachute, captures the thrills of Steele Canyon, located 20 minutes from downtown San Diego.
 The fairway rests 175 feet below the elevated tee boxes.
 It's an uphill approach to the green.
 The course prides itself on pure greens.

-The semiprivate Golf Club at Montesoro is a Tom Fazio special.
+The semiprivate Rams Hill Golf Club is a Tom Fazio special.
 Fazio moved plenty of dirt, but Mother Nature gave the site its 600 feet of natural elevation changes.
 The desert setting, against the horizon of the Santa Rosa Mountains, provides a striking contrast to the lush green fairways.

 Carlton Oaks Golf Course is a tournament-tested venue that has hosted the Canadian Tour, the NCAA Championship and a PGA Tour qualifier.
 It forces golfers to man-up or walk away whimpering.
 A redesign in 1989 proved that P.B.
 Dye can be just as cruel as Pete Dye when using the family's signature railroad ties.